 There are other free miradouros in Alfama, including Largo das Portas do Sol and Miradouro da Graça.

 The best thing about the castle is the showy peacocks.
-The castle itself eminently skip-able, especially if you’re a genuine ruin luster.
+The castle itself is skip-able, especially if you’re a genuine ruin luster.

 4. Decoding Sintra, the Most Popular Day Trip from Lisbon